ronlovescake/business-management-system/src/modules/_template/README.md

 4. Wire the module in `src/modules/index.ts` and register it in `moduleRegistry`.
 5. Adjust types and sample data in `useTemplateDashboard.ts` to your real data model.
 6. Swap placeholder labels/icons as needed.
 The layout, summary bar, and vh heights are already set.
+7. The template page intentionally has **no default title/subtitle**; add your own heading if the module needs one.

 ## Layout guarantees